Goutam-aswani/Intern_management_system/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 📧 Contact

-For any queries or contributions, reach out via GitHub or email: [your-email@example.com]
+For any queries or contributions, reach out via GitHub or email: [goutamaswani43@gmail.com]

 ---